Miss Nigeria: Criticism

 Former pageant manager Yomi Onanuga told an interviewer in 2006: "We are tired of seeing girls on stage after two weeks in camp, and having much fun, all we see is that they ask them [questions] and they win.
 Two months after, somebody asks her the same question, she cannot answer, and people begin to ask, Where did she get her crown from?".
-English Literature student Ibinabo Fiberesima was unable to name the vice-chancellor of the University of Ibadan which she attended.
-She has claimed in numerous interviews and on her former website that she had competed in 1997, but this statement is questionable as no contest was held that year; Clara Ojo held the title from 1994 to 1998 when she crowned her successor Regina Nwanubar.
+English Literature student Ibinabo Fiberesima was unable to name the vice-chancellor of the University of Ibadan which she attended during the Miss Nigeria 1991 interview session.
+She has claimed in numerous interviews and on her former website that she had competed in 1997, but this statement is questionable as no contest was held that year; Clara Ojo held the title from 1994 to 1998 when she crowned her successor Regina Nnawunbar.
 Fiberesima had actually competed in 1991, finishing second behind Bibiana Ohio.

 In 1988, dark-skinned trainee caterer Stella Okoye crowned her successor Wunmi Adebowale who was also dark, thus breaking a long line of light-skinned winners, yet Okoye's reign had not been without controversy.
 Fellow contestant Omasan Buwa told The Punch in 2011 "There was a big uproar and they had to take her out with police escort[s].
 The audience felt she was very dark."

 The mediocre prizes, along with the lack of endorsements and connections, were a cause for concern before the new millennium.
 Alice Ad'epe, who won in 1963, told the Idoma Voice "After my reign, that was end of the story.
 There was no follow up, nobody cared to know how I was faring.
 Things were no longer rosy.
 I was abandoned, so I decided to return home."
 1993 winner Janet Fateye stated "People thought I was raking in all the money there was, but that wasn't the case.
 The prize money at the time was a mere N12,000, given to me at N1,000 a month.
 Yes, I got the car prize that was being serviced by Daily Times, but then I had to buy petrol!"
 Millennium queen Vien Tetsola reportedly resided in accommodation hardly matching her status as reigning Miss Nigeria.